 PHY 101 Physics for the Liberal Arts (4) i.
-A comprehensive, descriptive study of the scientific principles of the physical world, including the history of science, motion, energy, cosmology, geophysics, etc. Designed to provide students without significant previous course-work in the physical sciences with a solid introduction to the terminology and concepts required for further study.
+A comprehensive, descriptive study of the scientific principles of the physical world, including the history of science, motion, energy, cosomology, geophysics, etc. Designed to provide students without significant previous course-work in the physical sciences with a solid introduction to the terminology and concepts required for further study.
 Three hours lecture and two hours laboratory per week.
 (Not open to the student with credit in PHY 107, 110, or 210.)

-PHY 104 Introduction to Astronomy (4) i, il.
+PHY 104 Introduction to Astronomy (4) I, II.
 Basic course in astronomy, mostly descriptive in nature; solar system, stellar astronomy, structure of galaxy and universe.
 Three hours lecture plus 2 hours lab.

-PHY 107 Introduction to Physics (4) if.
+PHY 107 Introduction to Physics (4) li.
 A comprehensive, quantitative study of the concepts and laws of physics.
-Designed for students majoring in fields other than the physical sciences. mathematics, or engineering.
+Designed for students majoring in fields other than the physical sciences, mathematics, or engineering.
 Topics include motion, gravity, electromagnetism, atomic and nuclear physics, optics, and relativity.
 Three hours of lecture and two hours of laboratory per week.
-Prerequisite: Two years of high school algebra or a Cor better in MAT095.
+Prerequisite: Two years of high school algebra or a C or better in MAT 095.
 (Not open to the student with credit in PHY 110 or 210.)